 If crowded, the leaves stay small (pixie-like) and densely clustered.
 Peperomia’ Astrid’ variegata has a distinct silver stripe down the center of each leaf.

-Peperomia ornata is a striking species with a short, stout stem that supports a cluster of symmetrical, elliptic, fleshy leaves on stiff red stalks.
+Peperomia ornata is a striking species with a short, stout stem that supports a cluster of symmetrical, fleshy, elliptic leaves on stiff red stalks.

 These are green with length wise lighter veins above and paler beneath with striking parallel, purplish-red ribs.

 In the semi-trailing class of peperomias, we have several lovely forms such as Peperomia glabella variegata with its slender, rosy pink stems and dainty light green elliptic leaves heavily variegated white.

 Peperomia scandens (Cupid Peperomia) have fleshy stems and waxy, green, heart-shaped leaves, which remind one of a miniature philodendron.
 There is also a variegated form of Peperomia scandens with cream-edged leaves.

 Peperomia puteolata (lanceolata) – the parallel peperomia – is a gorgeous hanging plant with angled stems, long slender leathery, pointed leaves of waxy dark green, with five contrasting, parallel, yellowish veins depressed on the surface.
 The leaf pattern looks similar to “watermelon pep” with more elongated leaves.

-Peperomia fosteri has deep forest-green leaves with light olive, parallel veins.
+Peperomia fosteri has deep forest, dark green leaves with light olive, parallel veins.